 Our refund, of course, is larger than that of any other major brokerage, but still we have raised prices above where they were, by 16%.
 We did not do this lightly: every dollar we raise prices costs my soul a shriek of agony.
 But already in trial markets, customers have overwhelmingly decided the gains in one-on-one service are worth it.

 In Boston, which launched a Redfin 3.0 trial last June, demand rose 58% year over year.
 Customer satisfaction increased as we expected, but what really surprised us was how much agent satisfaction increased too.
 Our agents understood our customers much better, and our customers trusted our agents much more.
-The percentage of Boston customers who stick with Redfin is now up 19%.
+The percentage of Boston real estate customers who stick with Redfin is now up 19%.

 What Still Makes Redfin Different: Our Customer Advocacy, Our Technology